 What does it mean to be on probation?

 Students who are on probation have an official UWO grade point average of less than 2.0 and are in poor academic standing with the college.
 Probation is designed to serve as a warning that some things need to change.
+To read the Registrar's complete Probation and Suspension Policy, click here.

 PRO 1?
 PRO 2?
 PRO 3? -What's the difference?